Learn how to be a stunt driver, shoot your scenes, take home your movie trailer.

 Producer: Toby Clifton

-This campaign was also shortlisted for best use of Media at Cannes 2013.
+The campaign was shortlisted for best use of Media at Cannes 2013.
+It also won Campaign of the year at the CIPD recruitment marketing awards.

 Some press coverage: